686f6c61/IAGota/docs/privacy-policy.md

 ### QUERY PROCESSING

-The information flow when you make a query is as follows: you enter a food name, the application takes that text along with your API key, sends it via an encrypted HTTPS connection to OpenRouter, where AI models (such as GPT-4o y GPT-4o-mini) analyze the query and return structured information about purine content.
+The information flow when you make a query is as follows: you enter a food name, the application takes that text along with your API key, sends it via an encrypted HTTPS connection to OpenRouter, where AI models (GPT-4o-mini or GPT-4o) analyze the query and return extended structured information about purine content.

+**Information you receive (v1.2.0+):**
+- **Risk level:** Green/Yellow/Red
+- **Purine content:** In mg/100g
+- **Safety index:** Score from 0 to 100 (based on purines, metabolic factors, and nutritional benefits)
+- **Safer alternatives:** Only if the food is yellow or red
+- **Temporal context:** Recommended consumption frequency
+- **Preparation tips:** Only if cooking differently can reduce purines
+- **Metabolic factors:** Only if the food has special effects on uric acid
+- **Nutritional information:** Relevant data (proteins, fructose, vitamin C, omega-3)

 This response is immediately displayed on your screen and is not saved anywhere.
 The next second you close the application or perform another search, that information disappears from memory.